 As mentioned earlier, “silos” impede velocity because they lead to complexity of operations, lack of consistency in the environment, and lack of automation.
 A hyper-converged cloud design with a software-centric architecture tightly integrates compute, storage, networking and virtualization resources and other technologies from scratch in a commodity hardware box supported by a single vendor.
 This approach eliminates silos and lowers costs and complexity.
 It also makes it easy to start small and grow on demand while staying tightly right-sized on capacity and cost.

 Built-in browsable categorized application store

-DevOps engineers need readily accessible Continuous Integration and Continuous Deployment (CI/CD) tools such as Jenkins, Git, Maven, JUnit, etc. to automate the development and test pipelines.
-Additionally, tools like Ansible, Puppet, and Chef help with automated configuration and lifecycle management of workloads.
-Application developers need to quickly integrate with and deploy middleware services like RabbitMQ, Redis or storage backends like MySQL, Postgres, Cassandra, or MongoDB.
-A single-click deployment of such services and other complex multi-tier networked tools and applications greatly automates, accelerates, and simplifies the development process
+DevOps engineers need readily accessible Continuous Integration and Continuous Deployment (CI/CD) tools such as Jenkins, Git, Maven, or JUnit to automate the development and test pipelines.
+Additionally, tools like Ansible, Puppet and Chef help with automated configuration and lifecycle management of workloads.
+Application developers need to quickly integrate and deploy middleware services like RabbitMQ, Redis or storage backends like MySQL, Postgres, Cassandra, or MongoDB.
+A single-click deployment of such services and other complex multi-tier network tools and applications greatly automates, accelerates and simplifies the development process.

 Dashboards & visibility for troubleshooting